-MARKHAM, ON – December 23, 2013 – In support of the 47th Annual CP24 CHUM Christmas Wish, Honda Canada and Ontario Honda dealers have delivered more than three thousand toys that will soon be wrapped and given to children across the Greater Toronto Area.
-The toy drive began on November 18th and involved the participation of 77 Ontario Honda dealers.
+MARKHAM, ON – December 22, 2014 – In support of the 48th Annual CP24 CHUM Christmas Wish, Honda Canada and Ontario Honda dealers have delivered more than three thousand toys that will soon be wrapped and given to children across the Greater Toronto Area.
+The toy drive began on November 1st and involved the participation of all 77 Ontario Honda dealers.

 Ontario residents were asked to bring a new, unwrapped toy to their local Honda dealer.
-In return for their generous donations, each received a ballot making them eligible to win a new car.
-One lucky winner from 1,018 ballots was randomly selected during this morning’s CP24 Breakfast broadcast.
-Larissa Foreman, from St. Catharines, will be cruising into 2014 in an all-new red 2014 Civic Sedan EX.
+In return for their generous donations, each received an online ballot making them eligible to win a new car.
+One lucky winner was randomly selected during this morning’s CP24 Breakfast broadcast.
+Carol Dugas, from Scarborough, ON, is now the proud owner of a brand new 2015 white Civic Sedan EX.

 “The CP24 CHUM Christmas Wish brings joy to children and families in need and Honda Canada couldn’t be happier to be a part of this important cause,” said Jerry Chenkin, President and CEO of Honda Canada.
 “We’d like to thank our customers and associates for their generous donations, as well as the continued involvement of Honda dealers across the province.
 This is what holiday giving is all about.”

 Honda Canada Inc. was founded in 1969.
-It has produced more than 6 million cars and trucks since 1986 at its two manufacturing facilities and builds engines at a third manufacturing plant in Alliston, Ontario, where the Honda Civic and CR-V models are manufactured.
-Honda Canada has invested more than $2.6 billion in Canada and each year it sources nearly $1.1 billion in goods and services from Canadian suppliers.
-Honda Canada has sold more than 3.7 million Honda and Acura passenger cars and light-duty trucks in Canada.
+It has produced more than 6.5 million cars and trucks since 1986 at its two manufacturing facilities and builds engines at a third manufacturing plant in Alliston, Ontario.
+Both manufacturing facilities are extremely flexible and currently build Honda Civic and CR-V models.
+Honda Canada has invested more than $3.9 billion in Canada and each year it sources nearly $2.1 billion in goods and services from Canadian suppliers.
+Honda Canada has sold more than 4 million Honda and Acura passenger cars and light-duty trucks in Canada.